Kim-McGrath/MusicVisuals/README.md

 ## Instructions
 - Lee's part: Can change the size of the range for the strip 40 to 0 with the space bar, 'r' resets width, 'c' randomises the colour, 'p' pause/play rotation
+- Ileana's part:

 ## How it works
 - Lee's part: fills a PVector array of the 3D coordinates for the mobius strip using the formula for a mobius strip then uses the xyz values to draw it using triangles (Trianglestrip)
+- Ileana's part:

 ## What I am most proud of in the assignment
 - Lee's part: Seeing how a shape can be calculated for 3D space and implementing the formula into my code and seeing it working
+- Ileana's part: Im most proud of all the baby cubes i made and the awsome unicorn picture that i found.

 ## Markdown Tutorial